alejo4373/gh_pullrequests/README.md

   node index.js --forks-from=joinpursuit/Pursuit-Core-Web-Express-Group-Project forks/express_group_project
   ```

 * `--repos-file`.
 To download repos that are specified in a file.
-Repos must be in a new-line separated list like so:
+Repos must be in a new-line separated list like in a `repos.txt` with the following content:

-  `repos.txt`
   ```
   user1/repoA
   user2/repoB